inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 - H. L. Mencken, 1930
 "When people are least sure, they are often most dogmatic."
 -- John Kenneth Galbraith
-"The bad reputation UNIX has gotten is totally unserved, laid on by people who don't unrstand, who have not gotten in there and tried anything."
+"The bad retation UNIX has gotten is totally unserved, laid on by people who don't unrstand, who have not gotten in there and tried anything."
 		-- Jim Joyce, owner of Jim Joyce's UNIX Bookstore Don't know what time I'll be back, Mom.
 Probably soon after she throws me out.